Tufts Tufts Chemistry Tufts Home About Faculty_Staff Groups Graduate_Prgm Undregraduate_Prgm Courses Seminars Links

 Undergraduate Only (CHEM 0001-0092)

 0008 Environmental Chemistry.
-An introductory course designed primarily to give nonscience majors an appreciation of basic chemical principles underlying the causes of and possible solutions to current environmental problems.
+An introductory course designed primarily to give non-science majors an appreciation of basic chemical principles underlying the causes of and possible solutions to current environmental problems.
 The concept of equilibrium in complex systems; thermodynamic limits and kinetic realities.
 Case studies from current literature.
 Prerequisite: High-school chemistry.
 Spring 2000 and alternate years.

 0016 Chemistry of Materials.
 An introductory course investigating the fundamentals and principles of chemistry through exploration of modern materials, e.g., thin films, superconductors, ultrasmall structures, modern electronics and photonics.
 Topics include atomic and molecular structure, intermolecular forces, ionic and covalent bonding.
 This one-semester course may be used in conjunction with Chemistry 2 to fulfill the basic chemistry requirement for a chemistry major.
 Three lectures, one recitation, one laboratory.
 Prerequisite: Good background in mathematics.
 Only one of Chemistry 1, 11, or 16 may be counted for credit.

 0032 Physical Chemistry II.
-Four main topics of modern physical chemistry: elementary wave mechanics and chemical bonding, elementary statistical thermodynamics, elementary mathematical models for problems in molecular structure, topics in chemical kinetics.
-Three lectures.
-Prerequisites: Chemistry 2 or 12, Mathematics 12, and Physics 2, 4, or 12, or consent.
-Spring
+Applications of the principles of modern physical chemistry to problems in chemical bonding, atomic and molecular structure, spectroscopy, and chemical kinetics.
+Prerequisites: Chemistry 2 or 12, Mathematics 34 or equivalent, and Physics 2 or 12, or consent.
+Physics may be taken concurrently.
+Spring.

 0050 Survey of Organic Chemistry.
 One semester survey of organic chemistry.
 Topics include structure and bonding in organic molecules, spectroscopy, stereochemistry, reactivity, synthesis, polymer chemistry, and bioorganic chemistry.
-Will not fulfill the organic chemistry requirement for chemistry majors, premedical, predental, or preveterinary students.
+Will not fulfill the organic chemistry requirement for chemistry majors, premedical, pre-dental, or pre-veterinary students.
 May not be taken for credit in conjunction with Chemistry 51 or 52.
 Students needing a laboratory should register for Chemistry 53.
 Three lectures.
 Prerequisite: Chemistry 2 or 12.

-53 Organic Chemistry Laboratory I. Experiments based on topics in Chemistry 51.
+0053 Organic Chemistry Laboratory I. Experiments based on topics in Chemistry 51.
 One laboratory, one lecture.
 One-half course.
 Co-requisite or prerequisite: Chemistry 50 or 51.
 Fall.

 0054 Organic Chemistry Laboratory II.
 Experiments based on topics in Chemistry 52.
 One laboratory, one lecture.
 One-half course.
 Prerequisite: Chemistry 53.
 Co-requisite or prerequisite: Chemistry 52.
 Spring.